Delhi to Kasauli Road Trip

 cafes-in-kasauli-what-to-eat-in-himachal

-On our way we noticed this sweet shop with customers waiting outside.
-We stopped for samosa’s which otherwise ordinary, tasted divine in the hills.
-The night was cold and we had to drop any plans that we had of post dinner stroll.
+On our way, we noticed this sweet shop with customers waiting outside.
+We stopped for samosa which otherwise ordinary, tasted divine in the hills.
+The night was cold and we had to drop any plans that we had of post-dinner stroll.

 church-at-kasauli-things-to-do-at-kasauli-HP

-There are very few must dos in Kasauli for the hyper tourist.
+There are very few must-dos in Kasauli for the hyper-tourist.
 This suited us just fine.
-After a leisurely breakfast next morning we drove to the market and visited the Christ Church.
+After a leisurely breakfast the next morning, we drove to the market and visited the Christ Church.
 The timing was just right since the caretaker was unlocking the gate.
-This was a British era structure.
-A moderately sized hall replete with wood pulpits and Venetian glass frescoes gave the interior the vintage feel.
+This was a British-era structure.
+A moderately sized hall replete with wood pulpits and Venetian glass frescoes gave the interior a vintage feel.

 church-kasauli-timings-where-to-stay-in-kasauli